dergigi/dergigi.github.io/collections/bitcoin/_posts/2018-08-17-the-magic-dust-of-cryptography.markdown

 made sense previously might not be very useful in the abstract space of zeros and ones.

-> "Central banks now have no way of stopping competition by just passing
+> Central banks now have no way of stopping competition by just passing
 > laws as they have always done.
 They are now up against a digital
 > competitor that most likely cannot be brought under the physical
 > world's laws."